top of page

 The Experimental Playground of Champagne

 The freedom to farm differently also translates to the cellar.
 In the Aube, there is a culture of experimentation, not for novelty’s sake, but as a natural extension of individuality.
 Producers like Charles Dufour, particularly through his Bulles de Comptoir label, represent a new generation in Champagne that’s unafraid to challenge tradition.
-Working with minimal intervention, native yeasts, low to zero dosage, and often no sulphur, Dufour's wines are raw, expressive, and strikingly alive, often described as the closest thing to natural wine within the appellation’s rigid framework.
+Working with native yeasts, low to zero dosage, and often no sulphur, Dufour’s wines are raw and expressive, among the closest to natural wine within Champagne’s rigid framework.
 He sources from his organically farmed parcels, including a significant proportion of Pinot Blanc, and bottles with unapologetic transparency.
 These are not polished luxury products; they are soulful, characterful wines that reflect both place and personality: champagne, stripped of its formalwear.

 Charles Dufour, Bulles de Comptoir

-Why is the Aube Is the Region to Watch?
+Why the Aube Is the Region to Watch

 Champagne is changing.
 Climate change is no longer a future concern, it’s shaping vineyards now.
 Land prices in the historic heartland are soaring.
 And the Aube?
 The Aube is quietly showing the way forward.